Celine Dion: 2007–2010: D'elles, Taking Chances, and Taking Chances Tour

 Furthermore, in a May 2010 Harris Poll, Dion was named the most popular musician in the United States, ahead of U2, Elvis Presley, and The Beatles while factoring in gender, political affiliations, geographic region of residence, and income.
 Specifically, she was the most popular musician in the female demographic, as well as among all Democrats, those who live in the eastern United States and southern United States, and those who have incomes between US$35k and US$74.9k.
 In September 2010, she released the single "Voler", a duet with French singer Michel Sardou.
 The song was later included on Sardou's album.
-In addition, it was announced in October 2010 Dion wrote and composed a new song for Canadian singer, Marc Dupré entitled "Entre deux mondes".
+In addition, it was announced in October 2010 that Dion wrote and composed a new song for Canadian singer Marc Dupré; this song is entitled "Entre deux mondes".

 2011–2014: Celine, Sans attendre, and Loved Me Back to Life

 In an interview with People published in February 2010, Dion announced she would be returning to Caesars Palace for Celine, a three-year residency for seventy shows a year, beginning 15 March 2011.
 She stated the show will feature, "all the songs from my repertoire people want to hear" and will contain a selection of music from classic Hollywood films.
 To promote her return to Las Vegas, Dion made an appearance on The Oprah Winfrey Show on 21 February, during the show's final season, marking her record twenty-seventh appearance.
 In 2018, Billboard stated her residency Celine is the second most successful residency of all time.
 By the end of 2011, Dion has sold 331,000 albums (despite not releasing any studio album since 2007) and 956,000 digital tracks in the United States.

 For a record sixth time, she performed at the 83rd Academy Awards, where she sang the song "Smile", as part of the ceremony's "In Memoriam" segment.
 On 4 September, she appeared on the 2011 MDA Labor Telethon Event and presented a prerecorded performance of "Open Arms" from her new Las Vegas show.
 On 1 October 2011, the OWN Network premiered a documentary on Dion's life, detailing the months before, during and after her pregnancy, to the makings of her new Las Vegas Show, called, "Celine: 3 Boys and a New Show".
 The documentary became the second highest rated show on TV OWN Canada.
 In October, FlightNetwork.com conducted a poll asking 780 participants which celebrity they would most like to sit next to on an airplane.
 Dion was the top favourite, with 23.7% of the vote.
 Also, in September, she released the 14th perfume from her Celine Dion Parfums Collection, called "Signature".
 On 15 September, she made an appearance at the free concert of Andrea Bocelli in Central Park.
 In 2012, she performed at the 16th Jazz and Blues Festival in Jamaica.